-Don’t we just love to hate a sequel that throws everything the original stood for down the garbage bin; with all the flaws from mediocre acting to technical defaults to loopholes in the script?
+Don’t we just love to hate a sequel that throws everything the original stood for down the garbage bin?
+With all the flaws from mediocre acting to technical defaults?
+And loopholes in the script?
 Some of the sequels are so bad that they will make you hate the original as well.
-I have experienced it several times, but where there is will, there is a way.
+I have experienced it several times.
+Where there is will, there is a way.
 You could still stick to your favorite films by disregarding the sequels.
-However, individually, these films need not be substandard and you might like these films when watched without viewing the original and if you are not inclined to the concepts introduced and limit it to the technical or storytelling.
+However, individually, these films need not be substandard and you might like them if you are not familiar with the originals and if you are not inclined to the concepts introduced and limit it to the technical or storytelling.

-It took them 20 years and 5 writers to come up with a sequel and it wasn’t nowhere close to the class and standard of the 1996 version.
-Independence day in itself wasn’t a perfect film, but, after seeing this I felt that the former is a *great* movie as it had better suspense, effects, and a message about humanity.
-The worst case scenario is how the characters turned up in unacceptable forms.
-From flirty David Levinson (Jeff Goldblum), shoddy president Thomas Whitmore (Bill Pullman) who was badass in the predecessor, amateurish Julius Levinson (Judd Hirsch), annoying Dr Okun (Brent Spiner) and Jasmine Dubrow (Vivica A Fox) who was taken out of the equation before it was registered in our heads that it is the same Jasmine who saved a lot of people after the alien strike.
-And the new faces couldn’t save the day, except for Patricia Whitmore (Maika Monroe), who managed to deliver a satisfying portrayal.
+It took them 20 years and 5 writers to come up with a sequel and it was nowhere close to the 1996 version.
+Independence day in itself wasn’t a perfect film, but, after seeing this I felt that the former is like Citizen Kane to its disaster movie.
+Independence day had better suspense, effects, and a message about humanity.
+The worst thing the sequel did was the way it depicted the characters.
+From flirty David Levinson (Jeff Goldblum), shoddy president Thomas Whitmore (Bill Pullman) who was bad-ass in the predecessor, amateurish Julius Levinson (Judd Hirsch), annoying Dr Okun (Brent Spiner) and Jasmine Dubrow (Vivica A Fox) who was taken out of the equation before it was registered in our heads that it is the same Jasmine who saved a lot of people after the Alien strike.
+And the new faces couldn’t save the day, except for Patricia Whitmore (Maika Monroe), who managed to look believable.